What does Accessibility Services do?

 Tel: 675-1151 ext.
 3324

 You may want to contact Accessibility Services as soon as you have received your acceptance, sometime prior to school starting, or within the first week of school.
-After this initial meeting you will be asked to meet with an Accessibility Advisor to further your accommodation process.
+After this initial contact you will be asked to meet with an Accessibility Advisor to further your accommodation process.
 This will ensure that you are properly registered for our services.

 Parker Building, P-230